neiltron/norfolk-tree-history/README.md

-# sf-tree-history
+# norfolk-tree-history

-Tracking the history of trees in San Francisco.
+Tracking the history of trees in Norfolk.

+> [!NOTE]
+> This is a fork of Simon Willison's [sf-tree-history](https://github.com/simonw/sf-tree-history) repo with only minor changes.
+It's an excuse for me to learn more about using github actions for automated data processing tasks.
+It only has minor changes for now but the goal is to modify it, add features, and base future repos/projects on learnings from this.

 Background: [Generating a commit log for San Francisco’s official list of trees](https://simonwillison.net/2019/Mar/13/tree-history/).
 See also [Git Scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) for a description of the general technique.